clubtimoteodev-sv/clubtimoteoapp/README.md

-  # Login and Home Menu

-  This is a code bundle for Login and Home Menu.
-The original project is available at https://www.figma.com/design/hzJnHX1yhnlFPgKXzqcgPC/Login-and-Home-Menu.
+  # Club Timoteo APP

   ## Running the code

-  Run `npm i` to install the dependencies.
+  Run `,/start.sh to install the dependencies and deploy frontend and backend

-  Run `npm run dev` to start the development server.